parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 ## The Way Forward

-If you want to protect yourself (as a user) from predatory web marketing companies and defend the open web, there a few things you can do today at an individual level.
+If you want to protect yourself (as a user) from predatory web marketing companies and defend the open web, there are a few things you can do today at an individual level.

 If you're a web professional (a designer, UX consultant, strategist, programmer...), there are a number of considerations for better respecting your users and protecting their privacy (and your integrity).